nextgis/nextgisweb/doc/developer/file_upload.rst

 In ``name`` field must be file name and path (multipart POST request).

-Responce in JSON formate returned on success:
+Response in JSON format with files details returned on success:

 **Example response body**: